sixty-nine/clojure-examples/README.md

 # clojure-examples

-Some clojure examples

- * hello-clojure - Hello Closure in the console
- * hello-quil - Hello Quil drawed in Quil
- * quil-circles - Draw circles on the screen (from Quil examples)

- # Usage
+## Usage

  ```
  cd <example-dir>
  lein deps
  lein run
  ```

+## List of examples

+Some clojure examples

+ * hello-clojure - Hello Closure in the console
+ * hello-quil - Hello Quil drawed in Quil
+ * quil-circles - Draw circles on the screen (from Quil examples)